-- Article 14 (1) A trust company must use the characters "信託" [pronounced "shintaku" and with a literal meaning of "trust"] in its trade name. - (2) A person that is not a trust company must not use any character in its name or trade name that is likely to cause it to be mistaken for a trust company; provided, however, that this does not apply to a person licensed as referred to in Article 3 of the Secured Bonds Trust Act or authorized as referred to in Article 1, paragraph (1) of the Act on Financial Institutions' Provision of Trust Services.
+- Article 14 (1) A trust company must use the characters "信託" (pronounced "shintaku" and with a literal meaning of "trust") in its trade name. - (2) A person that is not a trust company must not use any character in its name or trade name that is likely to cause it to be mistaken for a trust company; provided, however, that this does not apply to a person licensed as referred to in Article 3 of the Secured Bonds Trust Act or authorized as referred to in Article 1, paragraph (1) of the Act on Engagement in Trust Business by Financial Institutions.

-(Prohibition on Name Lending)
+(Prohibition on Name Lending One's Name)